aijaz/trainingYouth/index.md

 ## Inadequate Sponsorship

-While the cost of this program is [$1,000 per student](#value), the minimal cost is approximately $360 per student---the cost of a Chromebook.
+While the cost of this program is [$1,000 per student](#value), the minimal cost is approximately $360 per student: the cost of a Chromebook.
 The table shows the minimal cost based on the number of students, and how many sponsored students we would need (at $1,000 per sponsorship) to meet those minimal costs:

 | Number of Students | Minimal Cost | Number of Sponsorships Required to meet Minimal Cost |
 | ---: |     ---: | ---: |